superman-lopez/monitor-timeouts/README.md

 ./monitor-timeouts.sh
 ```

-This will run the monitor script for 1 minute.
-Alternatively the number of minutes for which the script should run can be passed as parameter:
+This will run the monitor script for 1 minute and target google.com.
+Alternatively a target and the number of minutes for which the script should run can be passed as parameters:
 ```
-./monitor-timeouts.sh 60
+./monitor-timeouts.sh 192.168.1.1 60
 ```
 This will run the monitor script for 60 minutes.